urbanpixellab/CarrouselOscStepper/README.md

 # CarrouselOscStepper

+## implemented
+* receiving osc for target of stepper
+* spinning to this position in loop per 10 steps, otherwise the moter gets stuck if i loop every step
+* the motor checks self if hi is on target
+* through this we can always send him a position and he goes as fast to this position

+* multiplexing the 8 microswitches is working
+* sending osc feedback if target reached or microswitch is pressed

+## osc messages by now for control
+* address "/input" followed by int for position in range 0-100
+* teensy osc receives on port 10000 and sends on port 11000 to receive osc ip(master)

+## teensy pin mapping
+* final after pcb design
+*

 ## Some Thoughts about OSC messages
 * the address is followed by 4 int values for the steppers
 * "/p" for position
 * "/c" for calibrate

 * also maybe including the temp sensor to give information about the tempinside the box